 The public debate about our global partnerships can often become emotive – tapping as it does into our own domestic political identities.
 The BFPG is working to take the heat out of these discussions, producing research and strategic plans, and convening events, to highlight how Britain can both better secure ourselves to evolving security risks, and also forge more constructive, pragmatic relationships.
 From our relations with China to India to France and the United States, the BFPG is working to ensure that Britain can approach our international engagement from a point of confidence.

 The British Foreign Policy Group is a not-for-profit organisation.
 We accept organisational and project-based funding from institutions, foundations and individuals that share our values, and which accept our mandate for full editorial independence.

 We are proud to have received our initial capital from Strategy International, and are now working to develop partnerships with a range of partners in government, foundational trusts and charities, and the private sector.
-We appreciate how important transparency is to the trust and legitimacy of the research sector, and will always stipulate where projects have been supported by specific funders – for example, our National Engagement Programme is a partnership with the Foreign and Commonwealth Office of the United Kingdom.
+We appreciate how important transparency is to the trust and legitimacy of the research sector, and will always stipulate where projects have been supported by specific funders – for example, our National Engagement Programme is a partnership with the Foreign, Commonwealth and Development Office of the United Kingdom.

 As a fundamental principle, we will not accept funding from states or embassies working on behalf of non-democratic regimes, or against the democratic interests of the United Kingdom.